PowerCodersOrg/powercoders.org/site/content/_index.md

   video_id: IKuz7vA30sI
 get_involved:
   content: >-
+    # Our purpose & impact

+    We believe in promoting equal opportunities for diverse talents in the IT industry.
 We are a non-profit association and our program ist self-funded and free of charge for the selected participants.

-    # Our purpose

-    We believe in promoting equal opportunities for diverse talents in the IT industry.

-    # Our impact
 donuts:
   - description: of our participants get an internship
     percentage: 90